-The indoor training session is very boring as I’m sure you will soon figure it out.
+The indoor training session is boring, as you will soon figure out.

 Putting on a headphone and listening to music can offset that boredom to a considerable degree.
 Many psychological tests have been performed on athletes who use music for training, and most of them found that either the perception of effort was less or performance increased.
 The amount depends on the type of music, but even the mildest music can affect.